vijos/vj4/vj4/ui/README.md

 Section is served as an entry to more detailed contents.
 By default, each section has a white background and drop-shadow.

-A section should contain a section-header and one or more section-body.
+A section should contain a section-header and one or more section bodies.

 ```html
 <div class="section">